Post written in 2015, in which I offer more sage advice to myself about the simple pleasures of walking

 2. Notice just one thing about your body.
 Go easy on yourself.
 You don’t need to plunge into a full monastic meditation: just check off one body part as you move along.
 You could focus on your thighs or shoulders or feet for a few steps, or just track the movement of air over your skin.
 You might be surprised at what you discover.
 Often, I consciously relax my jaw, because that’s a problem for me.
 I don’t need my jaw to walk, so relax, dammit!

 3. Just look softly, and notice what you see.
 Sometimes I focus on something straight ahead, sometimes on the peripheral vision.
 The more you look around, the more there is to notice.
-Children to admire, cats to be acknowledged, paint squiggles on the pavement, fuschia buds begging to be popped…
+Children to admire, paint squiggles on the pavement, fuschia buds begging to be popped…

 4. Tread lightly on your thoughts.
 Mindfulness does not exclude thinking: rather, it means becoming aware of your thinking.
 Generally I try not to work earnestly on problems while walking—but again and again I’ll go for a walk and mysteriously, a problem will solve itself.
 A new thought pops up out of the blue, and quite unexpectedly you see that problem from a different angle.
 Such moments are common with writers: that’s why so many writers have a dog or live by the sea!